 While traveling abroad can be fun and exciting, it can also be risky, especially for those above the age of 65.
-Anything such as accidental injuries, illnesses, theft, terrorist attacks or natural disasters can easily spoil your travel plans and as your age increases, it becomes significantly more difficult to handle these situations.
-This is why purchasing a travel insuran ce policy is crucial in order to protect yourself from any financial burden that may result from any unexpected discrepancies during your travels abroad.
+Travel-related incidents such as accidental injuries, illnesses, theft or natural disasters can spoil travel plans regardless, but they become even more difficult to handle as you age.
+Buying senior travel insurance is crucial to protect yourself from any financial burden that may result from any unexpected incidents during your travels abroad.

-Travel insurance is an extremely important component for anyone planning a trip abroad, but it is especially important for senior citizens for the following reasons:
+Senior travel insurance is an extremely important component for anyone planning a trip abroad, but it’s especially important for senior citizens for the following reasons:

-- Medicare will not cover you outside of the US.
+Medicare won't cover you outside of the U.S.

-As you get older, it is inevitable that your health will grow increasingly more unpredictable and your chances of getting sick or injured are significantly higher.
-Should such an event occur while you are traveling abroad, it will be a much more stressful situation, in which case having a travel medical insurance policy will insure that you have adequate coverage for the treatment that is needed.
+As you get older, your chances of getting sick or injured increase.
+Should an accident or emergency occur while you’re traveling abroad, you’ll reduce unnecessary financial stress, knowing that you have adequate coverage for the treatment that’s needed.

-Should a large scale catastrophe occur such as a terrorist attack or natural disaster while you are traveling abroad, the medical facilities could soon be overwhelmed, or should you get injured or contract a severe illness and are unable to receive adequate treatment at your current location and need to be transported elsewhere, emergency or medical evacuation could be necessary.
-Evacuations however, are extremely expensive and can be difficult to arrange so having coverage for this will save you money, time, and even your life.
+In the event of a catastrophe or emergency, such as a terrorist attack or natural disaster, emergency evacuation could be necessary.
+Similarly, if you get injured or contract a severe illness and a physician deems you unable to receive adequate treatment at your current location, medical evacuation could be necessary.
+Under normal circumstances, evacuation can be extremely expensive.
+Having this coverage in your medical insurance policy could save you money, time, and possibly your life.

-- Senior citizens tend to be more vulnerable and could easily fall victim to theft or kidnapping.
+Senior citizens tend to be more vulnerable and could fall victim to theft or kidnapping.